shuaicj/spring-cloud-tutorials/README.md

         - `$ curl http://localhost:8080/hello` should print out instance info.
         - Open `http://localhost:8761` in browser to check eureka portal.
         - Open `http://localhost:8761/eureka/apps` in browser to check registered services.
+    > It takes one or two minutes for Eureka to take effect.
+You should wait this time to do the verify.

 - **tt12-eureka-ha** - HA mode of [Spring Cloud Netflix Eureka](http://cloud.spring.io/spring-cloud-netflix/)
     - Run